A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Shifted Laplacian multigrid for the elastic Helmholtz equation

 Using the reformulated system is the first step in tackling the problem.
 The second step is to use a special relaxation scheme.
 Here there are two options: either the so-called ``distributive relaxation'' \cite{gaspar2008distributive,zhu2010efficient}, or the cell-wise ``Vanka'' relaxation \cite{wobker2009numerical}.
-The latter was originally developed for the Stokes equation \cite{vanka1986block}, which has a similar structure as \eqref{eq:elasticHelmReformulatedSystem} but with a zero block for the $\bfp$ variable.
-Both options are suitable for handling the problem, and in this work we choose the cell-wise relaxation \cite{wobker2009numerical} which in our opinion is simpler to implement and to parallelize in multicore computations than the distributive relaxation.
+The latter was originally developed for the Stokes equation \cite{vanka1986block}, which has a similar (saddle-point) structure as \eqref{eq:elasticHelmReformulatedSystem} only with a zero block multiplying the $\bfp$ variable in the second equation.
+Both options are suitable for handling the problem, and in this work, we choose the cell-wise relaxation \cite{wobker2009numerical} which in our opinion is simpler to implement and to parallelize in multicore computations than the distributive relaxation.

-In the cell-wise relaxation, we sweep through all the cells in the domain, and for each cell we invert the local matrix composed of the block of \eqref{eq:elasticHelmReformulatedSystem} for that cell.
-In 3D, each cell has two variables for each displacement component $\bfu_i$ on each of the faces, and the pressure variable at cell-center---a total of 7 variables, that leads to a $7\times7$ block of the matrix.
-To apply this in parallel, we use the red-black cell wise relaxation, where the all the cells in the domain are divided according to a checkerboard pattern into ``reds'' and ``blacks'', and we first simultaneously sweep through all the red cells, and then simultaneously sweep through all the black cells.
-Figure \ref{fig:redBlack} shows an example of the cell-wise relaxation in two dimensions.
+Similarly to \cite{adler2016monolithic}, we can employ either full or economic versions of the cell-wise relaxation.
+In the full cell-wise relaxation, we sweep through all the cells in the domain, and for each cell we invert the local matrix composed of the block of \eqref{eq:elasticHelmReformulatedSystem} for that cell.
+In 3D, each cell has two variables for each displacement component $\bfu_i$, one on each of the faces, and the pressure variable at cell-center---a total of 7 variables, see Fig. \ref{fig:stag}.
+This leads to a $7\times7$ block of the matrix in \eqref{eq:elasticHelmReformulatedSystem} that is inverted for each cell.
+In the economical version of this method, instead of inverting the $7\times7$ block mentioned above, we take an easy-to-invert approximation where only the diagonal is considered for the $\bfu_i$ variables.
+We elaborate on this in Section \ref{sec:LFA}, in which we give local Fourier analysis (LFA) for the 2D case of this smoother.
+In 3D, this results in a storage of 19 variables per cell, and about the same floating operations per cell to apply the smoother.

+Furthermore, the Vanka cell-wise smoothing can be applied by sweeping over the cells in a lexicographical order.
+This is analogous to the point-wise Gauss-Seidel, and hence Vanka called this method symmetric coupled Gauss-Seidel.
+In our LFA, in Section \ref{sec:LFA}, we refer to this ordering.
+However, this method is serial, and in practice we used red-black ordering to apply it in parallel.
+In this ordering, all the cells in the domain are divided according to a checkerboard pattern into ``reds'' and ``blacks'', and we first simultaneously sweep over all the red cells, and then simultaneously sweep over all the black cells.
+Fig. \ref{fig:redBlack} shows an example of the cell-wise relaxation in red-black ordering in two dimensions.
+The lexicographic ordering is illustrated in our LFA in Section \ref{sec:LFA}---see Fig. \ref{FigBeforeAfter}.